firesim/firesim/docs/source/commands.rst

 ``-s --spike``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Test using spike instead of qemu (requires the --nodisk option to the ``marshal`` command).
+Test using spike instead of qemu (requires the --no-disk option to the ``marshal`` command).

 ``-m testDir --manual testDir``